-The best 8K TVs have done what seemed impossible just a few years ago – made 8K resolution televisions seem like a reasonable investment.
+The best 8K TVs have done what once seemed remarkably farfetched just a few years ago – made 8K resolution televisions seem like a reasonable investment.

-It wasn't long ago that the best 8K TVs seemed entirely superfluous: the result of TV brands trying to push the limits of screen technology for the sake of impressive buzz words, and to an extent that still holds true.
-There's little 8K content to enjoy on the best 8K TVs, and today's streaming bandwidths can't really cope with it, so having dedicated 8K hardware isn't a necessity by any means – but for those that can afford it, it does offer a level of detail above even Ultra HD.
+It’s still undeniably fledgling tech, though, with little 8K content to peruse on even the best 8K TVs.
+Not to mention that current streaming bandwidths can't really cope with it, so having dedicated 8K hardware isn't a necessity by any means – but for those that can afford it, it offers a level of detail above even Ultra HD, and it sure is a sight to behold.

-The best 8K TVs of today really do offer some of the most exciting and next-gen technologies on the market, and those with the capacity and budget for a larger screen will certainly get some benefit from all those added pixels (four times the number of pixels of 4K TVs).
+The best 8K TVs today genuinely do offer some of the most exciting and truly next-gen technologies on the market, and those with the capacity and budget for a larger screen will certainly get some benefit from all those added pixels (four times the number of pixels of 4K TVs).
+And even if you don’t, it might not be too long before you can afford an 8K TV for yourself, as some models are beginning to launch at lower prices.

-Not to mention the added goodies you'll usually find on high-end sets, such as state-of-the-art processors, premium design, HDMI 2.1 support (great for the PS5 and Xbox Series X), and next-level audio systems.
+We of course have to mention the added goodies you'll usually find on high-end 8K sets, such as state-of-the-art processors, premium design, HDMI 2.1 support (great for the PS5 and Xbox Series X), and next-level audio systems.
+There's a reason you'll find 8K screens in the very best Samsung TVs.

-The most important metric for an 8K TV is its upscaling – or even AI upscaling – which is the process used by its chipset to showcase lower-res sources like HD or 4K on an 8K screen while utilising its 33 million pixels.
+The most important metric for an 8K TV upscaling capability – or even AI upscaling – which is the process used by the TV’s chipset to showcase lower-res sources like HD or 4K on an 8K screen, utilizing its millions of pixels without sacrificing image quality.

-Given the lack of native 8K content or 8K Blu-rays out there, the best 8K TVs today are going to live or die by their upscaling, so it's important to make sure your screen doesn't let you down in that department – though you shouldn't have that problem with the best 8K TVs listed here.
+Given the lack of native 8K content or 8K Blu-rays out there, the best 8K TVs today are going to be judged on their ability to upscale, so it's important to make sure your screen doesn't disappoint in that department – though you shouldn't have that problem with the 8K televisions we’ve listed here.

 Best 8K TVs